 All this means that, at the start of a project, your gut may well tell you: ‘I want to work with this client, I really think it’s going to be beneficial to my career, and hopefully it’ll be fun for both of us... but I don’t entirely trust them.
 So I think I’ll go for hourly, or daily, billing in this instance, because that way, if things go off the rails, at least I won’t be out of pocket’.

-That decision may or may not to be the correct one; it’s just something you get a feel for over the course of your career.
+That decision may or may not to be the correct one; it’s just something you get a feel for throughout your career.
 But you certainly shouldn’t rule it out on a matter of principle.

 And if you do go for per-project pricing, make sure you get all your ducks in a row.
 “I do a fixed price for a fixed spec; this works very well but only if you have a sufficiently detailed scope doc," says Derby-based web developer Pete Clark.